MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-pages-solutions.md

 :::image type="content" source="media/solutions/power-pages-home-solutions.png" alt-text="Solutions on Power Pages home page.":::

 1. Create a new solution using the new solution command on the command bar.
-Fill in the solution details and click **Create** to create the new solution.
+Fill in the solution details and select **Create** to create the new solution.

 1. Navigate to the solution.